WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## PC
 ## PDF

-Acronym for *Portable Document Format*.
+Initialism for *Portable Document Format*.
 Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *PDF file* file rather than *.pdf file*.